thiagorpereira/goledger-challenge-web/README.md

 - Your application should be able to add/remove/edit and show all current contacts.

-- Use React for development (all ui library are allowed)
+- Use React for development (all UI libraries are allowed)

 ## Instructions